CIA activities in the Philippines: 1950s

 Public service ads were made and broadcast during the height of global Soviet aggression and the country initiated a large-scale anti-Communist campaign.
 Propaganda was produced depicting the hard and terrible life one would live under communist rule and how one would lose their autonomy as well as their religion and families.
 The US reinforced its interests by backing American businesses and American-funded organizations.
 The American government did this by funneling grant money via USAID, National Endowment for Democracy (NED), and the Ford Foundation.
 The constant stream of financial backing rewarded the Filipino elite for promoting American interests.
 Community Planning Development Center requests for millions of dollars could generate possibilities for "projects such as feeder roads, pure water, irrigation, additional cooperatives, and warehousing facilities."
 By creating better standards of living for the poor, Magsaysay could combat communism by undercutting the need for it.
 Therefore, Magsaysay focused on "rural rehabilitation" to help the lowest income bracket.
 Magsaysay wanted to develop a program to eliminate the poverty and enrich the rural, lower class.
 However, this fostered an economic dependence on American funds—a double-edged sword for the Philippines.
 All of these efforts were in order to influence the rural Filipino people to support the American-backed government.
 Thus, the Philippines were one of the first locations in which the CIA attempted psychological operations alongside force to influence its desired outcomes.

 Philippine president Ramon Magsaysay entrusted Colonel Edward Lansdale as his military adviser and also as his speechwriter.
 Secretly Lansdale was working for the CIA and funneled $1 million of agency money to Magsaysay, along with additional funds from the Coca Cola Company.
-Through Lansdale's influence on Magsaysay, the U.S. was able to spread American policy into Southeast Asia.
+Through Lansdale's influence on Magsaysay, the US was able to spread American policy into Southeast Asia.
 Many programs were launched by the United States such as: Freedom Company of the Philippines, Eastern Construction Company, and "Operation Brotherhood" which allowed Filipino personnel to deploy in other Asian countries for covert Filipino operations.
 Actively using the Philippines territories, the CIA was able to establish supply as well as training and logistics bases on several Philippines islands.
 This included the Tawi-Tawi Island of Sanga-Sanga, which was a base for an airstrip.
 These were employed for the mission to overthrow the Indonesian President Sukarno and destroy the Indonesian left-wing.
 The CIA specifically supported Indonesian colonels who disapproved of Sukarno and trained them and other subversives at the above-mentioned bases.
 In this way, the CIA provided aid, advice, and instructions directly to military rebel groups.